olostep/n8n-nodes-olostep/README.md

 ### Search

-Perform a Google search for a given query and get structured results.
+Search the Web for a given query and get structured results (non-AI, parser-based search results).

 **Use Cases:**
 - Automated research workflows